csecht/count-and-size/README.md

 The Esc or Crtl-Q key will quit the program once a file is selected.
 To quit the initial Open file dialog, just close the window in the usual manner.

-Sample image files, listed below, are provided in the `images` folder.
-This is the default location for selecting an input image file, but you can browse to where ever your favorite file is.
+Sample image files, listed below, are provided in this distribution's `images` directory.
+From the opening window, users can browse to there or whichever directory contains their image for analysis.
+Settings and annotated images are saved to the selected image's directory.

 Image file examples provided in the `images` folder, where sample1 was used to establish the default parameters:
 * sample1.jpg (baby oysters on black burlap, 1200x1199 902 kB),